ArneBachmann/sos/README.md

 - `defaultbranch`: Name of the initial branch created when going offline.
 Default: Dynamic per type of VCS in current working directory (e.g. `master` for Git, `trunk` for SVN)
 - `texttype`: Semicolon-separated list of glob patterns for file names that should be recognized as text files that can be merged through textual diff, in addition to what Python's `mimetypes` library can do.
 Default: Empty
 - `bintype`: Semicolon-separated list of glob patterns for file names that should be recognized as binary files that cannot be merged through textual diff.
 Default: Empty
+- `ignores`: List of glob patterns for files to ignore during commit/diff/changes/update etc.
+- `ignoresWhitelist`: List of glob patterns that allow files to be added although captured by a blacklist pattern from `ignores`
+- `ignoreDirs`: As `ignores`, but for folder names
+- `ignoreDirsWhitelist`: As `ignoresWhitelist`, but for folder names

 ## Branch semantics ##
 - SOS always branches from a branch's last revision.
 Exception: Simple mode always considers current file tree instead, unless TODO --last for tracked mode?